TiciaD/MindReader/pseudocode.md

 ## Define Objects and Functions
 Button
 - goButton ---> takes user to state 2, hides state 1
-- nextButton() ---> takes user from state 2 tostate 3, state 3 to state 4 and state 4 to state 5
+- nextButton() ---> takes user from state 2 to state 3, state 3 to state 4 and state 4 to state 5
 - resetButton ---> when clicked should take user to state 1
 - revealButton ---> takes user from state 5 to state 6